eyo-chen/expense-tracker/README.md

    - Is this part of code clean and readable?

-   I attempt to solve these issues and refactor the code.
+   I attempt to solve these issues by refactoring the code.
 If I don't strive to make the code maintainable from the start, it's difficult for me to detect errors, comprehend the code I created earlier, and, most importantly, other developers don't understand my code when they first encounter it.
 It is uncommon in software development for a single developer to create an application from the ground up.
 Rather, developers collaborate to create the application.
-As a result, it's critical to build code that other engineers can completely grasp without misunderstanding.
+As a result, it's important to write code that other engineers can read and understand without having any problems.

 &nbsp;

 ## What can be improved in this project?

 Although I wish to make my project seem like a real-world software program, there are still many flaws that need to be addressed.
-I am unable to do this project perfectly due to my lack of understanding and limited time.
+Due to my lack of understanding and limited time, I am unable to complete this project perfectly.
 However, there are four major areas that I believe could be addressed in the future.

 1. Backend

-   A real-world application should have its own backend rather than relying on Firebase.
+   A real-world application should have its own backend rather than rely on Firebase.
 However, since I am only familiar with the frontend area, I am unable to design a database's backend system.
-If I learn it in the future, I will undoubtedly create a backend and database for this project.
+If I learn how to do it in the future, I'll be sure to make a backend and database for this project.

 2. Accessibility

    Accessibility is an important aspect of a web application; it is not always sufficient to have a sophisticated web application that does not enable accessibility.
 In this project, I just do three things to ensure that the project has a minimal degree of accessibility: I use the semantic HTML tag, I add the tabindex property to the interactive content that does not have a built-in focus feature, and I add the aria-label attribute to the interactive material.
-Even though I done those three things to improve basic accessibility, it is far from flawless.
+Even though I've done those three things to improve basic accessibility, it is far from flawless.
 Because accessibility is such a vast issue, it is difficult to execute in a short amount of time.
 If I have time in the future, I'd want to learn more about accessibility and apply it to the project.

 3. Performance

    Another critical challenge in online applications is performance, particularly when data volumes increase substantially.
-However, due to time constraints, I only have a basic knowledge of performance.
-After learning this topic, I want to fix any performance concerns it may have.
+Due to time constraints, I only have a basic knowledge of performance.
+After learning about this topic, I want to fix any performance concerns it may have had.

 4. Testing

    As web applications get more complex, testing has become an increasingly significant notion in the front-end industry.
-However, due to time constraints, I was unable to study the testing.
-After I learn it, I'll attempt to include it into this project.
+However, due to time constraints, I was unable to study for the testing.
+After I learn it, I'll attempt to include it in this project.